dspinevitable/FLORA/README.md

  Code Explanation: MainActivity.java
-This is the main activity class for the MyFlora Android app.
-Here's a breakdown of what this code does:
+This is the main activity class for the MyFlora Android app.Here's a breakdown of what this code does:

 Extends AppCompatActivity: This class is the base for activities that use the modern Android components and features while maintaining backward compatibility.
 EdgeToEdge.enable(this): This enables edge-to-edge display, allowing your app to draw behind system bars like the status bar and navigation bar for a more immersive UI.